tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

 Next copy the CertSetup.ps1 file to your desktop or another location that will allow you to edit the file (we don't want to replace one the SDK relies on and Windows security will prevent you from saving over it in the current location).

-Next, follow the instructions to generate a cluster/server certificate and a client certificate (I named mine “LaunchReadyLocalClusterCert” and “LaunchReadyLocalClientCert”).
+Next, follow the instructions to generate a cluster/server certificate and a client certificate (I named mine "LaunchReadyLocalClusterCert" and "LaunchReadyLocalClientCert").
 This requires editing the names in CertSetup.ps1 on line 22 (Cleanup-Cert function), line 96, and line 163.

 Launch PowerShell as an Administrator, then run the altered script `.\CertSetup.ps1 -Install`.
 When it completes, edit the script to enter the second certificate subject name and run it a second time.

-Opening “Manage computer certificates” from the Start menu, I can see my two certificates listed in Personal/Certificates:
+Opening "Manage computer certificates" from the Start menu, I can see my two certificates listed in Personal/Certificates:

 <div id="attachment_8719" style="width: 769px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2017/07/Certificates.png" alt="Certificates Successfully Generated" width="759" height="155" class="size-full wp-image-8719" srcset="/wp-content/uploads/2017/07/Certificates.png 759w, /wp-content/uploads/2017/07/Certificates-300x61.png 300w" sizes="(max-width: 759px) 100vw, 759px" />